 Sydney Harbour | Photo Credit: Destination NSW/Ethan Rohloff

 A short drive brought me to my city hotel, and a friendly “G’day” from the doorman and reception staff made me feel at home.
 Right away, I wanted to get out and explore.
-I walked to Circular Quay, watched the ferries, and viewed the myriad of people from all over the planet enjoying the sunshine and warm weather.
+I walked to Circular Quay, watched the ferries and viewed the myriad of people from all over the planet enjoying the sunshine and warm weather.
 The outdoor cafés beckoned me in for a traditional Aussie beverage and a delicious meat pie.

 I couldn’t help but stare at the Opera House, and to my left at the Sydney Harbour Bridge.
 I was so lucky to be spending New Year’s Eve in Sydney.
 The world’s greatest fireworks display was only several hours away, but now there was time to discover the beautiful Royal Botanical Gardens just a few hundred yards away.
-I was also able to take a leisurely walk through the historic rocks area.
-This is the place where the first English settlement landed over 200 years ago!
+I was also able to take a leisurely walk through the historic Rocks area.
+This is the place where the first English settlers landed over 200 years ago!

 Sydney Harbour Bridge | Photo Credit: Tourism Australia

 It was finally time to prepare for the night ahead, casual clothes were the instructions.
 Then I met my fellow revelers for a short coach ride to the dock, where the 100-foot luxury motor yacht awaited.